svrana/geniveev/README.md

 While it's not hard to figure out the path names and copy/pasta the boilerplate, this tool was written to automate that chore.

-This tool is not protobuf specific; that's just my initial use-case.
+This tool is not protobuf specific, that's just my initial use-case.

 # Configuration